ZimoJupiter/1D-diffusion-equation/README.md

     \end{matrix}\right]
 $$

-The treatment of boundaries and grid partitioning is consistent with the approach mentioned in the implicit algorithm.
+The treatment of boundaries and grid partitioning is consistent with the approach mentioned in the explicit algorithm.

 ## Results